Averaging plus Learning Models and Their Asymptotics: Abstract

 \section{Abstract}

-This paper develops original models to study interacting agents in financial markets.
-The key feature of these models is how interactions are formulated and analysed.
-Agents learn from their observations and learning ability to interpret news or private information.
-Central limit theorems are developed but they arise rather unexpectedly.
-Under certain type of conditions governing the learning, agents' beliefs converge in distribution that can be even fractal.
-The underlying randomness in the systems is not restricted to be of a certain class.
-Fresh insights are gained not only from developing new non-linear social learning models but also from using different techniques to study discrete time random linear dynamical systems.
+We develop original models to study interacting agents in financial markets and in social networks.
+Within these models randomness is vital as a form of shock or news that decays with time.
+Agents learn from their observations and learning ability to interpret news or private information in time-varying networks.
+Under general assumptions on the noise, a limit theorem is developed for the generalized Averaging framework for certain type of conditions governing the learning.
+In this context, the agents' beliefs (properly scaled) converge in distribution that is not necessarily normal.
+Fresh insights are gained not only from proposing a new setting for social learning models but also from using different techniques to study discrete-time random linear dynamical systems.